-.6 In-force bulletin means a list of serial numbers of those NAVAREA, Sub-area or coastal warnings in force issued and broadcast by the NAVAREA Coordinator, Sub-area Coordinator or National Coordinator.
+.7 In-force bulletin means a list of serial numbers of those NAVAREA, Sub-area or coastal warnings in force issued and broadcast by the NAVAREA Coordinator, Sub-area Coordinator or National Coordinator.

-.7 International Enhanced Group Call service means the coordinated broadcast and automatic reception of Maritime Safety Information and Search and Rescue related information via Enhanced Group Call, using the English language.
+.8 International Enhanced Group Call service means the coordinated broadcast and automatic reception of Maritime Safety Information and Search and Rescue related information via Enhanced Group Call, using the English language.

+.9 International Iridium Safetycast service is a recognized mobile satellite service provided by [official name] in accordance with [resolution].

-.8 International NAVTEX service means the coordinated broadcast and automatic reception on 518 kHz of Maritime Safety Information by means of narrow-band direct-printing telegraphy using the English language.1
+.10 International NAVTEX service means the coordinated broadcast and automatic reception on 518 kHz of Maritime Safety Information by means of narrow-band direct-printing telegraphy using the English language.

+.11 International SafetyNET service is a recognized mobile satellite service provided by [official name] in accordance with [resolution].

+.12 International SafetyNET II service provides maritime safety Information providers and SAR authorities with enhanced features for the SafetyNet service.

+.13 Issuing Service means a National Meteorological and Hydrological Service or National Authority which has accepted responsibility for ensuring that meteorological warnings and forecasts for shipping are disseminated through the International Enhanced Group Call service to the designated METAREA for which they area responsible for.

+.14 Local warning means a navigational warning which covers inshore waters, often within the limits of jurisdiction of a harbour or port authority.

-.9 Maritime Safety Information (MSI)2 means navigational and meteorological warnings, meteorological forecasts and other urgent safety-related messages broadcast to ships.
+.15 Maritime Safety Information (MSI) means navigational and meteorological warnings, meteorological forecasts and other urgent safety-related messages broadcast to ships as defined in SOLAS IV/2.1.10.

-.10 Maritime Safety Information service means the internationally and nationally coordinated network of broadcasts containing information which is necessary for safe navigation.
+.16 Maritime Safety Information service means the internationally and nationally coordinated network of broadcasts containing information which is necessary for safe navigation.

-.11 METAREA means a geographical sea area3 established for the purpose of coordinating the broadcast of marine meteorological information.
-The term METAREA followed by a roman numeral may be used to identify a particular sea area.
-The delimitation of such areas is not related to and should not prejudice the delimitation of any boundaries between States.
+.17 METAREA means a geographical areaestablished for the purpose of coordinating the broadcast of marine meteorological information.
+The term METAREA followed by a roman numeral may be used to identify a particular geographical area..

-.12 Meteorological information means the marine meteorological warning and forecast information in accordance with the provisions of the International Convention for the Safety of Life at Sea, 1974, as amended.
+.18 METAREA Coordinator means the individual with the authority to coordinate marine meteorological information broadcasts by one or more National Meteorological and Hydrological Services acting as Preparation or Issuing Services within the METAREA.

+.19 Meteorological information means both warnings and forecasts for weather, sea-state, and sea-ice information.

+.20 National Coordinator means the national authority charged with collating and issuing coastal warnings within a national area of responsibility.

-.13 National NAVTEX service means the broadcast and automatic reception of Maritime Safety Information by means of narrow-band direct-printing telegraphy using frequencies other than 518 kHz and languages as decided by the Administration concerned.
+.21 National NAVTEX service means the broadcast and automatic reception of Maritime Safety Information by means of narrow-band direct-printing telegraphy using frequencies other than 518 kHz and languages as decided by the Administration concerned.